 On a Final Note

-That sums up this write-up about the Dynamic Host Configuration Protocol or DHCP.
+That sums up this write-up about what is DHCP or Dynamic Host Configuration Protocol.
 In essence, it is an efficient network management protocol with a simplistic mechanism.
 Just like other network management protocols, DHCP has a distinct set of advantages and limitations.

 So, now that you are aware of the various aspects of DHCP you will be confident in deciding whether to use it or leave it.